Freeman Elbert Stancil

 Granddaughter Cynthia has fond memories of Elbert.
 She wrote, “One of my fondest memories from childhood is that of sitting beside my Granddaddy Stancil (Elbert) in church.
 This is burned in my memory, I can still see him with his fedora on his lap (removal in church!).
 It is a sweet memory to me and one that I cherish and I believe one that impacted my life towards the foot of the cross.
 I was a happy granddaughter to be sitting with her bear-hugging granddaddy!
 Sometimes I wonder if he really knew what impact sitting with him in church was going to have and has had in my life.

 "I have that very fedora in my possession to this day - given to me by Grandmother Stancil following his death.
-She new that was a very special hat to me as he let me wear it and he took as much joy in seeing it on my head, as I enjoyed it being there.” shared Cynthia.
+She knew that was a very special hat to me as he let me wear it and he took as much joy in seeing it on my head, as I enjoyed it being there,” shared Cynthia.

 Elbert visited Durward and family as often as he could.
 He’d drive up in his big Cadillac wearing a big grin.
-He would get out go into the shop, jump right in fixing refrigeration problems.
-Grandson, Jerry, recalled one day when he was a teenager, Elbert arrived and assisted him in fixing a multitude of problems.
-When they finished Elbert asked him to come outside to his car.
+He would get out, go into the shop, and jump right in fixing refrigeration problems.
+Grandson Jerry recalled one day when he was a teenager, Elbert arrived and assisted him in fixing a multitude of problems.
+When they finished, Elbert asked him to come outside to his car.
 He told Jerry he was not going to be working with refrigeration anymore and wanted to give him his inheritance.
 He opened up the trunk.
 Inside were tools, cleaned to glint like new ones.
 Jerry still uses and treasures these tools today.

 Elbert wanted to be buried beside Flora, his first wife, in the Howell Cemetery and made his wishes known.